Estimate Time7 min

 What is tax withholding?

-Tax withholding, also known as withholding tax, is the amount of money your employer preemptively redirects on your behalf from your earned income to state, local, and federal governments.
-Because the federal government, most states, and some local governments tax workers' income, tax withholding allows you to spread out your tax payments over the year instead of making a large, single payment.
+Tax withholding, also known as withholding tax, is the amount of money your employer preemptively redirects on your behalf from your earned income to federal, state, and local governments.
+Because the federal government, most states, and some local governments tax workers' income, tax withholding allows you to spread out your tax payments over the year.
+The alternative is estimated quarterly tax payments.

 Why are taxes withheld from your paycheck?